kleney/CaseStudy/README.md

 - `models/`: Storage of BERTopic (keyword trends) and FAISS (assistant) models
 - `notebooks/`: Interactive walkthrough with training and optimisation of keyword trend models and visualisations of results
 - `outputs/`: Plots and other analysis outputs
-- `src/`: Scripts for data extraction and semantic search assistant.
+- `src/`: Scripts for data extraction and RAG assistant.
 Helper scripts in utils

 ## Quick start